tomhodgins/cyfer/README.md

 INSTALLATION

+  You can install the extension via the Chrome Web Store from https://chrome.google.com/webstore/detail/cyfer-custom-responsive-s/bdgabfibghdpfpjbhmcppkggpppeelnf

-  Start using Cyfer by installing it in Chrome:
+  Or to hack on it, start by installing Cyfer in Chrome locally:

   - Download Cyfer via git clone, or from https://github.com/tomhodgins/cyfer/archive/master.zip
   - Visit chrome://extensions in your browser, and expand "Development mode" (top right).